Horlivka

 Economic activity is predominantly coal mining and the chemical industry.
 The Horlivka Institute for Foreign Languages has a two-building campus in the city centre.

-The city was severely damaged during the 2014 Battle of Horlivka of the war in Donbas, and again during the Eastern Ukraine campaign of the ongoing Russian invasion of Ukraine (2022–present).
-Since 2014, it has been mainly under the control of pro-Russian forces.
+The city was severely damaged during the Battle of Horlivka in 2014 as part of the war in Donbas.
+Since 2014, it has been mainly under Russian occupation.

 History

-In 1779, the city was founded as Gosudarev Posad and in 1869 it was renamed after Pyotr Gorlov as Gorlovka.
-The workers' town provided basic services to and organization of a series of mining camps.
-During the Russian Revolution of 1905, it was the scene of an armed uprising.

 In April 1918, troops loyal to the Ukrainian People's Republic took control of Horlivka.
 Subsequently, under Soviet control, by the 1930s it had expanded considerably and become a major center for mining operations in the Ukrainian SSR.

-The city was occupied by German troops from 1941 to 1943.
-During World War II retreating Nazis burned buildings and perpetrated mass shootings.
+During World War II, the city was captured by Italian troops and occupied by German troops from 1941 to 1943.
+The Germans operated the Dulag 111 transit prisoner-of-war camp in the city.
+Retreating Germans burned buildings and perpetrated mass shootings.
 Nonetheless, the city's population had risen to over 400,000 by the end of the war.

 In recent years many mines have closed.
-The population fell by more than ten percent during the 1990s.